written on Monday, October 14, 2024

 I’ve said this before, but it’s no coincidence that Rails has a foundation, large conferences, a strong core team, and a trademark, while Flask has none of it.
 There are barriers and it takes a lot of energy and determination to push a project to a level where it can sustain itself.

 Rails pushed through this barrier.
 I never did with any of my projects and I'm at peace with that.
-I got to learn a lot through my Open Source work, I achieved a certain level of notoriety that I benefit from.
+I got to learn a lot through my Open Source work, I achieved a certain level of popularity that I benefit from.
 I built a meaningful career by leveraging my work and I even met my wonderful wife that way.
 All are consequences of my Open Source contributions.
 There were clear and indisputable benefits to it and by all accounts I'm a happy and grateful person.

 But every now and then doubts creep in and I wonder if I should have done something more commercial with Flask, or if I should have pushed Rye further.
 As much as I love listening to Charlie talking about uv, there is also an unavoidable doubt lingering there what could have been if I dared to build out Rye with funding on my own.